Player of the Year: Chris Agorsor, McDonogh

 Michael Rose, Severna Park

-He will play soccer at Notre Dame in
+He will play soccer at Notre Dame inthe fall.

 Name, School, Year, Position